Also known as Quevar, Quewar, Quehuar, Pastos Grandes or Quironcollo.

 From this base camp follow the wide south east slopes straight to the summit.
 It is possible that this final section is covered in snow so you may need to bring your crampons and ice axe.
 The highest point of the crater rim is the northwest summit.
 Just below the summit you will find the Inca ruins, and from the top there sweeping 360 degree views.
 To the west are the Sico and Socompa passes to Chile, and to the southeast are the Nevados de Cachi.

-On the lower summit with the true summit in the backgroundOn the lower south summit of Queva there are offerings to Pachamama and a summit log.
+On the lower south summit of Queva there are offerings to Pachamama and a summit log.
 In December 2010 we were only the ninth entry in the log since the turn of the century (though I'm sure there have been more ascents than this by people who haven't bothered climbing the lower summit and those who didn't bring a pen with them, but nonetheless this is a nice quiet mountain to climb).

 According to John Biggar’s ‘The Andes - A Guide for Climbers’ it is also possible to climb Queva from the village of Olacapato on the road from San Antonio to the Paso Sico.
 However from the summit this route appeared more complicated and a longer route than that from Santa Rosa, and it also might be difficult to find water.